bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 Given many of those choices were made a decade ago, I'm relieved that only one might need to be replaced in the medium term 🙂

+**Start of Tidbit 19c**

-## Building a Javascript CLI — POSSIBLE BREAK POINT
+## Building a JavaScript CLI

-With the ES 6 module built, one of my niggles remained, I still had no better way to execute the code than by chaining a script with two other terminal commands, which is long, cumbersome, and resuted in an unwanted trialing newline character I was never able to get rid of.
+With the ES 6 module built, one of my niggles remained, I still had no better way to execute the code than by chaining a script with two other terminal commands, which is long, cumbersome, and resulted in an unwanted trialing newline character I was never able to get rid of.

 To get a good experience on the terminal I needed a proper CLI.
 Now that I had all the logic encapsualted in an ES6 modules this was actually quite a simple task.
 What was needed was a simple CLI wrapper that arround the new module with: